Read about the different decking types and their pros and cons to see which is the best option for you.

 Softwood Decking Boards

-Softwood is generally the cheapest decking material and comes from trees like pine.
+a Softwood decking board is generally the cheapest because it comes from renewable trees like pine.
 This kind of decking material is less expensive in general because the trees it comes from are quicker growers, so manufacturers can quickly replace and sell the stock.

 When well maintained, softwood decking can last around 25 years.
 You can also switch the colour and finish with ease, which is handy if you love to try out different aesthetics in your garden.